Chapters

 Chapter 50: Superman For Just One Day

 In this post, I recount an unexpected outcome from a shoulder surgery intended to repair a presumed torn rotator cuff.
-Post-operative findings revealed no tear, highlighting the limitations of imaging diagnostics.
+Post-operative findings revealed no tear, underscoring the limitations of imaging.
 Due to a prior neck fusion, I opted for a nerve block with sedation, which resulted in temporary paralysis of the arm for over a day.
 This experience offered a profound, albeit brief, insight into the challenges faced by individuals with paralysis, deepening my empathy for disabled people.
 Reflecting on personal health struggles spanning decades—including multiple surgeries and chronic pain—I acknowledge the psychological toll of chronic illness and the resilience required to navigate such challenges.
-Despite these hardships, I express gratitude for retained mobility and a renewed appreciation for life's complexities.
+Despite these hardships, I express gratitude for the mobility I retain and a renewed appreciation for life's complexities.

 March 26, 2025